-BIDDING/PRICING (B/P)
+BIDDING/PRICING / VALUE ENGINEERING (B /VE)

-We can manage the Bidding/Pricing process for you, if you wish.
-We solicit for licensed General Contractors to bid & price your project, answer questions, issue addenda, gather the bids, analyze & discuss results with you for your choice.
+We can manage the Bidding/Pricing/Value Engineering process for you, if you wish.
+We solicit licensed General Contractors to bid your project, answer questions, issue addenda, receive bids, analyze results with you.
+VE allows us to negotiate with the Builder(s) to make cost-saving revisions.